chrisleboa/sc-evictions/README.md

     So i couldn't scream into the void about how sad this made me.
 But it made me sad and unproductive

+    Sarah saved me and now i can work again

+    today I learned it is bad to have a .git folder in my home directory

 * To create a repo that is a copy, log into GitHub and use the green _Use this template_ button.